 Others turn to prepaid debit cards so they can make electronic payments.
 Your credit isn’t checked when you apply for a prepaid debit card and you can use the account to make payments with the prepaid Visa or Mastercard using money you’ve already loaded onto your card.

 The downside to having a prepaid debit card is the fee structure; the fees can add up quickly.
 Our analysis indicates that the costs of loading money onto your prepaid card, as well as the inconvenience, make a debit card tied to a checking account much more attractive.

 That’s why getting a checking account can make your financial life so much easier.
-You have easy access to pay for goods and services and have access to the incredible number of alternative financial technology tools such as Apple Pay, Samsung Pay, Android Pay, Venmo, Google Pay, and PopMoney to name a few.
+You have easy access to pay for goods and services and have access to an incredible number of alternative financial technology tools such as Apple Pay, Samsung Pay, Android Pay, Venmo, Google Pay, and PopMoney to name a few.

 Most people who don’t know about No ChexSystems Banks take the more difficult and expensive path of payday loans, check cashing fees, or prepaid cards.
 But you can get a great checking account by just checking out our research and recommendations.